bagisto/bagisto-docs/api_customer_addresses.md

 [edit on github](https://github.com/bagisto/bagisto-docs/blob/master/api_customer_addresses.md){:class="edit-github" target="_blank"}

 ## 1. Get All Addresses of LoggedIn Customer:
 You can get all the addresses of the customers in Bagisto Store.
-To get the address of a customer, that customer must be logged into the Bagisto Store.
+To get the address of a customer, that customer must be logged in to the Bagisto Store.
 You can achieve this job by using `addresses` API call resource.

 > *http(s)://example.com/public/api/addresses*